trentm/node-luggite/README.md

 - simplify the `log.info(err, msg)` case to just have `{err: err}` and pass to later code?
 Can that obsolete the second arg to _applySerializers?
 - switch to pino's `log.level`  setter/getter? rather than overloaded `log.level([level])`?
 I think pino's is cleaner.
+Some subtlety when have multiple streams.
+Should it change all of them?
+Hrm.
 - perhaps change `log.info()` no args to a separate API call?
 Not sure.
 How much of a perf gain is not having that boolean check?
+Typing is a PITA with this call signature.
+I'm inclined to change to isEnabledFor() or equiv.
+  What do others do?
 - perf: pino sets `.debug` et al to function noop if Logger level is higher.
 That might help with perf.
 That means setting those attributes on the instance rather than on the prototype, FWIW.
+  This also might help with autocomplete.
 - decide on time field:
   - perf call?
   - care about overflow if ms-since-epoch?